MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 This setting removes the Recycle Bin icon from the desktop, from File Explorer, from programs that use the File Explorer windows, and from the standard Open dialog box.

-This setting does not prevent the user from using other methods to gain access to the contents of the Recycle Bin folder.
+This setting doesn't prevent the user from using other methods to gain access to the contents of the Recycle Bin folder.

 > [!NOTE]
 > To make changes to this setting effective, you must log off and then log back on.